Pan-American Conference of Women

-Pan-American Conference of Women occurred in Baltimore, Maryland, US in 1922.
+Pan-American Conference of Women occurred in Baltimore, Maryland in 1922.
 It was held in connection with the third annual convention of the National League of Women Voters in Baltimore on April 20 to 29, 1922.
 Cooperating with the League in bringing the Pan American Women's conference to the United States were the US Secretary of State, Charles Evans Hughes, the US Secretary of Commerce, Herbert Hoover, and Dr. Leo Stanton Rowe, Director General of the Pan American Union (PAU).
 The conference was meant to strengthen and carry a step forward the initiative undertaken at the Second Pan American Scientific Congress, when a woman's auxiliary committee was formed to develop closer cooperation between the women of the American continent.

 The countries who accepted the invitation to be present at the Conference and who sent delegates, were: Argentine, Bolivia, Brazil, Canada, Chile, Cuba, Costa Rica, Dominican Republic, Ecuador, Guatemala, Haiti, Honduras, Mexico, Nicaragua, Panama, Paraguay, Peru, Philippines, Puerto Rico, United States, Uruguay and Venezuela.
 The foreign delegates who attended the Congress were carefully chosen and were not political appointments but represented the most progressive and brilliant women in their countries.
 The foreign delegates represented 32 countries and two Provinces of Canada.
 There were in addition 23 delegates from foreign organizations, eight personal delegates from foreign countries, and a number of personal delegates from the US.
 The business or arrangement of the Pan-American Conference was achieved largely through the cooperation of the ambassadors from the Pan-American nations.

 The delegates were met at various points throughout the US until their arrival in Baltimore.
 The sessions were held in Baltimore's Roof Garden of the Century Theatre and in the ballroom of the Belvedere Hotel.
 During the sessions, all the delegates sat upon the platform under the respective banners of their countries.
 The large Conference Hall was decorated with the flags of all the nations represented.
 Many of the foreign delegates spoke in Spanish and their speeches were interpreted; one or two spoke in French and a few in English.